July 8, 2015

 Pain relief options without medications include:

-Pain relief medicines that do not contain narcotics (opiates).
-These are available over-the-counter or by prescription.
+These are pain relief medicines that do not contain narcotics (opiates).
+They are available over-the-counter or by prescription.
 These medicines relieve mild to moderate pain related to inflammation or swelling.
 Some people with a history of drug addiction prefer these non-opioid pain medicines.
 They include:

 Non-opioid pain medicines can cause side effects including liver damage (Tylenol), easy bleeding (aspirin), stomach pain or damage (aspirin and other NSAIDs), heart problems (COX-2 inhibitors), and high blood sugar and bone weakening (steroids).